abubakir1997/clean-architecture-example/README.md

 ## Install NPM ##

-Install npm and nodejs from the following site <a href="https://nodejs.org/en/" target="_blank">NodeJS</a> then type in the command line:
+Install npm and nodejs from the following site [NodeJS](https://nodejs.org/en/) then type in the command line:
 ```
 shell:~$ cd path/to/Lantern
 shell:Lantern$  npm install